Intraspecific predator interference promotes biodiversity in ecosystems: Introduction

 \section{Introduction}

-The most prominent feature of life on Earth is its remarkable species diversity: countless macro- and micro-species fill every corner on land and in the water~\cite{pennisi2005determines, Hoorn2010science, deVargasScience2015, Daniel2005}.
-In tropical forests, thousands of plant and vertebrate species coexist~\cite{Hoorn2010science}.
-Within only a gram of soil, the number of microbial species is estimated to be 2,000-18,000~\cite{Daniel2005}.
-In the photic zone of the world ocean, there are roughly 150,000 eukaryotic plankton species~\cite{deVargasScience2015}.
-Explaining the astonishing biodiversity is a major focus in ecology~\cite{pennisi2005determines}.
-A great challenge stems from the well-known Competitive Exclusion Principle (CEP): two species competing for a single type of resources cannot coexist at constant population densities~\cite{gause1934struggle, hardin1960competitive}, or generically, the number of consumers species cannot exceed that of resources at steady state~\cite{macarthur1964competition,levin1970community}.
-On the contrary, in the paradox of plankton, a limited type of resources support hundreds or more coexisting species of phytoplankton~\cite{hutchinson1961paradox}.
+The most prominent feature of life on Earth is its remarkable species diversity: countless macro- and micro-species fill every corner on land and in the water~\citep{pennisi2005determines, Hoorn2010science, deVargasScience2015, Daniel2005}.
+In tropical forests, thousands of plant and vertebrate species coexist~\citep{Hoorn2010science}.
+Within a gram of soil, the number of microbial species is estimated to be 2,000-18,000~\citep{Daniel2005}.
+In the photic zone of the world ocean, there are roughly 150,000 eukaryotic plankton species~\citep{deVargasScience2015}.
+Explaining this astonishing biodiversity is a major focus in ecology~\citep{pennisi2005determines}.
+A great challenge stems from the well-known competitive exclusion principle (CEP): two species competing for a single type of resources cannot coexist at constant population densities~\citep{gause1934struggle, hardin1960competitive}, or generically, in the framework of consumer-resource models, the number of consumer species cannot exceed that of resources at a steady state~\citep{macarthur1964competition,levin1970community,McGehee1977}.
+On the contrary, in the paradox of plankton, a limited variety of resources supports hundreds or more coexisting species of phytoplankton~\citep{hutchinson1961paradox}.
 Then, how can plankton and many other organisms somehow liberate the constraint of CEP?